sijosehcl-dot/Agile_tool_utitity/README.md

 ## Notes
 - The app uses `gunicorn` in the container (`web.app:app`).
 - JIRA integration requires valid credentials and project key set via configuration.
+ - The Meetings page invokes a Google Cloud Function; ensure the function is deployed and accessible.
+Update the URL in `web/app.py:764` if your function location differs.